Constitutionalist Liberal Party: History

 Though still a strong force in Nicaragua, there have been many disputes within it since 2001 which, by 2006, had caused it to lose its majority in Congress and the presidency.
 Bolaños broke with the PLC to form the Alliance for the Republic.
 José Rizo was nominated as the presidential candidate and José Antonio Alvarado was nominated as the vice-presidential candidate for the November 2006 elections.
 Eduardo Montealegre, another presidential candidate for the elections, was a former member of the Constitutionalist Liberal Party and formed the Nicaraguan Liberal Alliance which includes other former PLC members.
 Montealegre and Rizo were both defeated, as Sandinista Daniel Ortega finished far enough ahead of both of them to avoid a runoff.
 Rizo came in third place with 26% of the vote.
-The party came in second place in the congressional elections.
+The party came in second place in the congressional elections, winning 25 of 92 seats in the National Assembly.

 The party was a member of the Liberal International, but left that organization in 2005.

+For the 2011 Nicaraguan general election, the PLC nominated Arnoldo Alemán for president again, who had been acquitted for fraud and corruption charges, after nobody else ran in the party's primaries.
+Alemán was able to collect 80,000 signatures in support of his candidacy.
+With Alemán as the PLC's candidate for president, the party went on to have its worst electoral result ever since it started participating in elections in 1990, ending up with slightly under 6% of the votes.
+In the National Assembly, the party lost 23 seats.

+For the 2016 Nicaraguan general election, the party nominated congressman Maximino Rodríguez for the presidency, who distanced himself from former president Alemán.
+Rodríguez had said that "there were no conditions to hold elections", but ultimately decided to participate in the elections anyway.
+The party had a better showing in these elections, winning slightly over 15% of the votes.

+In the lead-up to the 2021 Nicaraguan general election, the party registered Walter Espinoza as its presidential candidate, following a controversial series of events.
+Espinoza had been involved with the PLC ever since the 1990s, starting in the party's youth wing.
+Initially, Espinoza participated in the party's primary elections but later withdrew his nomination.
+Subsequently, he supported PLC leader María Haydée Osuna in requesting the cancellation of the Citizens for Liberty party's legal status, a move that effectively eliminated Nicaragua's only significant opposition party.
+This led to the resignation of the PLC's original candidate, Milton Arcia, in protest, after which Espinoza was registered as the new candidate.
+Espinoza ultimately received over 14% of the votes, in an election that was regarded by international observers as a sham.